Jamshedpur FC: Inaugural season

-Steve Coppell is the club's first manager.
+Steve Coppell is the club's first coach.

-Jamshedpur began playing in November 2017.
-The team played their first-ever match on 18 November 2017 against NorthEast United at the Indira Gandhi Athletic Stadium.
+Jamshedpur played their first-ever match on 18 November 2017 against NorthEast United at the Indira Gandhi Athletic Stadium.
 Despite being disadvantaged through defender André Bikey being sent off, Jamshedpur managed to hold on for a 0–0 draw.
 After another goalless draw in their next match, Jamshedpur played their first official home match on 1 December against the reigning champions ATK.
 Over 23,000 fans came to support the side at the JRD Tata Sports Complex but once again, the team failed to do more than draw 0–0.
 Finally, in their fourth match, away at Delhi Dynamos, Jamshedpur managed to earn their first victory.
 The club won 1–0 with Izu Azuka becoming the first-ever Jamshedpur goal scorer.

 By the halfway point of the season, Jamshedpur had only managed two victories in the season including four draws and three defeats.
 This meant the team was in seventh place, six points off the playoff spots.
 Fortunes changed for Jamshedpur during the second half of the season and on 4 March 2018, the club played their final match of the Super League season at home against Goa with Jamshedpur needing a victory in order to qualify for the playoffs.
 Unfortunately, despite having home advantage, Jamshedpur fell 3–0 and thus failed to qualify for the finals in their first season.